To Be Announced: Arbitrary announcement

 A possibly very different logic seems to result if in $\dia{\chi^\downarrow}\phi$ and $\dia{\chi^\uparrow}\phi$ the formula $\chi$ is not required to be quantifier-free but may also contain quantifiers.
-The resulting logic QIPAL is also succinctly presented in \cite{DitmarschLKS20}.
-As observed by Fern\'andez Gonz\'alez, it is then not immediately clear whether the semantics are well-defined, as to determine the truth of $\dia{\chi^\downarrow}\phi$ we need to establish the validity of $\psi\imp\chi$ in QIPAL.
-However, in QIPAL the paraphrased semantics $(iii)$ above is also equivalent to the semantics with $(i)$, from which by induction on the number of quantifiers well-definedness easily follows.
+The resulting logic QIPAL is also succinctly presented in \cite{hvdetal.almost:2022}.
+It should be noted that these semantics are well-defined.
+As observed by Sa\'ul Fern\'andez Gonz\'alez, this is not immediately clear, as to determine the truth of $\dia{\chi^\downarrow}\phi$ we need to establish the validity of $\psi\imp\chi$ in QIPAL.
+However, in QIPAL the paraphrased semantics $(iii)$ above is also equivalent to the semantics with $(i)$, from which well-definedness easily follows by induction on the number of quantifiers.

-\paragraph{Knowability logic}
+\subsubsection{Knowability logic}

+In this variation we directly interpret the APAL quantifier on epistemic models and omit the public announcements from the logical language.
+So let now $\dia{!}\phi\in\lang(\Dia,\dia{!})$.

-We recall that the APAL semantics of $\F\phi$ use public announcement operators.
+We recall that the APAL semantics of $\dia{!}\phi\in\lang(\Dia,!,\dia{!})$ use public announcement.
 The semantics are equivalent.
 But for the former we do not need public announcement in the logical language.
-Given that formulas of shape $\apaldia \Box_a \phi$ represent ``$\phi$ is knowable,'' it has been proposed to call the logic with this quantifier, for the language $\lang(\Dia,\F)$ without announcements, {\em knowability logic}~\cite{hvd.wollic:2012}.
+Given that formulas of shape $\apaldia \Box_a \phi$ represent ``$\phi$ is knowable'', the logic with language $\lang(\Dia,\F)$ without announcements is called {\em knowability logic}~\cite{hvd.wollic:2012}.
 It is not known what its axiomatization is.
-Van der Hoek mentioned that, in some way, we `know' what its axiomatization is, because it consists of the validities of APAL not containing public announcements.
-But how to get these systematically is unknown.
+Wiebe van der Hoek mentioned that, in some way, we `know' what its axiomatization is, because it consists of the validities of APAL not containing public announcements.
+But it is unknown how to get these systematically.
 The axiom and rule for $\F$ in APAL need to be replaced by something not using announcements.

 Another such logic for knowability has been proposed in~\cite{wenetal:2011}, now based on a relation-restricting update, instead of a domain-restricting update.